-Step 4-The appeal panel may find that: (a) The appeal does not have sufficient merit as to the grounds listed above.
-In this case, the finding stands, as does the sanction; (b) The process in the original hearing/conference/meeting contained improprieties that substantially affected the outcome of the case.
-In this case, the matter will normally be returned to the original hearing/investigative body or person to reopen the hearing/conference/meeting with instructions for further proceedings.
-In unusual cases, the appeal board may require a new hearing/conference/meeting; (c) There is relevant new information that was not available at the time of the original hearing/conference/meeting.
-In this case, the matter will normally be returned to the original hearing/investigative body or person for consideration; (d) the sanction is clearly inappropriate.
+Step 4-The appeal agent (for student appeals) may find that: (a) The appeal does not have sufficient merit as to the grounds listed above.
+In this case. the finding stands, as does the sanction; (b) The process in the original hearing/conference/meeting contained improprieties that substantially affected the outcome of the case.
+In this case, the matter will normally be returned to the original hearing/ investigative body or person to reopen the hearing/ conference/ meeting with instructions for further proceedings.
+In unusual cases, the appeal board may require a new hearing/ conference/ meeting; (c) There is relevant new information that was not available at the time of the original hearing/ conference/ meeting.
+In this case, the matter will normally be returned to the original hearing/ investigative body or person for consideration; (d) the sanction is clearly inappropriate.
 In this case, it may, at its discretion, refer the matter back to the original hearing/investigative body or person, or modify the sanction.
+The appeal panel, (for employee or faculty appeals) based on "significant and relevant new information that was unavailable during the original process, which has become available and could impact the outcome on the ground of new evidence," matter may be referred to the original investigator(s) for reconsideration.
+A successful appeal permits the original investigator(s) to consider ONLY the matter resulting in a remand, such as the new evidence, or to address ONLY those other grounds that were determined to be present and significant.

-Step 5- The final outcome of the appeal will be communicated simultaneously to the parties usually within five (5) business days following deliberations.
+Step 5- The final outcome of the appeal will be communicated simultaneously to the parties usually within five (5) business days for employees and faculty and two (2) business days for students following deliberations.

-For more specific information for Students see the Code of Conduct page 24-25; and for Employees see the Anti-Discrimination-Harassment-and-Retaliation Policy or adelphi.edu/policies/titleix/#section-x
+For more specific information for Students see the Code of Conduct page 32-33; and for Employees see the Anti-Discrimination-Harassment-and-Retaliation Policy or adelphi.edu/policies/title-ix/#section-x